marvinhm/battle/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+Battle challenge uses a number of open source projects to work properly:

 * [Ruby/ERB] - For logic and HTML enhanced for web apps!
 * [Capybara] -  test automation software that simulates scenarios and automates web application testing for BDD